frederic-perez/AmE-dictionary/dictionary.md

 __floaters__ _(Basketball)_ _I wonder how I missed so many floaters._
 __floppy → floppy socks__
 __floundering__
-__flout__ (flouted, flouting) :two: /flaʊt/ _v_ Openly disregard (a rule, law, or convention). _Syn_ defy, refuse to obey, go against, rebel against, scorn, disdain _Objections by businesses and the agriculture community, which flouted the law._
+__flout__ (flouted, flouting) :three: /flaʊt/ _v_ Openly disregard (a rule, law, or convention). _Syn_ defy, refuse to obey, go against, rebel against, scorn, disdain _Objections by businesses and the agriculture community, which flouted the law._
 __flubbed__
 __fluke__ :four: An unlikely chance occurrence, especially a surprising piece of luck. _Syn_ chance, coincidence, accident _His recent victory against Silva was no fluke._
 __flurry__ :three: __1__ An occasion when there is a lot of activity, interest, excitement, etc. within a short period of time: _a sudden flurry of activity_ __2__ A small amount of snow, rain, etc. that falls for a short time and then stops: _snow flurries_